eerimoq/detools/README.rst

 About
 =====

-Binary diff/patch utility in Python 3.
+Binary diff/patch utility in Python 3, using C extensions.

 Based on http://www.daemonology.net/bsdiff/, with the following
 changes: